beyond-btc/documentation/docs/community/socials.md

 Need assistance?
 Check our [Tutorials](/tutorials) or the [FAQs](/faq.md).
 For specific questions, reach out on [Discord](https://join.beyond.tech) or [Telegram](https://t.me/beyond_labs).
 Feel free to tag our team or moderators for help, though often you will find quicker and helpful responses from fellow community members.

 :::warning
 Beware of impersonators: our admins won't DM you first.
-If someone claims to represent ₿eyond's customer support, please block and report them.
+If someone claims to represent Beyond's customer support, please block and report them.
 Remember to avoid clicking unsolicited links.
 :::